 Evaluation of Research Grants Program

-Every two years, we thoroughly evaluate our research grants program to assess its effectiveness in building a comprehensive research community and moving the science toward a cure.
+We regularly evaluate our research grants program to assess its effectiveness in building a comprehensive research community and moving the science toward improving patient outcomes.
 Read more about the impact of the Pancreatic Cancer Action Network research grants program.

 Public Access Publication Policy